 First Question: why do you feel you need lots of followers?

 There are a few answers to this question.
 The first and most obvious is that people behave like sheep quite often and will follow the herd - your followers.
 So if you have a lot, they will be more likely to follow.
 This is not a bad thing, so maybe you should buy twitter followers?

 The second reason is that a lot of articles you read will sprout the benefits for your social media performance in algorithms with sites like Facebook and Twitter.

 And lastly, more followers = more re-shares, likes, engagement, etc. Surely that means more Klout for your profile?

 So what do you get by buying followers?

 What you should be asking and looking into is how those followers were generated.
-There's a few ways, but the cheap way is literally through "Click Farms".
+There are a few ways, but the cheap way is literally through "Click Farms".
 Silicon Valley parodied this very well near the end of season 3 in the episode "Daily Active Users".

 Another way is bots.
 This has come to light quite famously a few times of late - just search for "President followed by bots" (that is still being debated).
 What does this mean?
 Well, Bots are automated AI machines, quite often controlled by cloud systems, that will try and be human.
 They will like content and follow you.

-There's two problems again with that: They aren't real people - obviously - and in some cases these services may be using compromised computers to control the bots (this is where they've taken over people's computers).
+There are two problems again with that: They aren't real people - obviously - and in some cases, these services may be using compromised computers to control the bots (this is where they've taken over people's computers).
 The second is less common, but you need to be careful.